joaquinlarra/FlaskTaskManager/README.md

 # SHELL command queue

-This app will run shell commands posted to `v1/tasks/new_task` in background (and enque them).
+This app runs shell commands posted to `v1/tasks/new_task`.
+Once sent, command is added to _commands queue_ running in background.
 You can later check the outpout at `v1/tasks/get_output/:id`.

 ## Usage